sparisi/gym_gridworlds/README.md

 The action is discrete in the range `{0, 4}` for `{LEFT, RIGHT, DOWN, UP, STAY}`.
 It is possible to remove the `STAY` action by making the environment with `no_stay=True`.
 Diagonal actions `{5, 8}` for `{UP_LEFT, DOWN_LEFT, DOWN_RIGHT, UP_RIGHT}`
 are also supported but not used in the default MDP.
+An extra action is appended to the action space is `action_to_terminate=True`.
+With it, the agent can terminate the episode immediately with reward 0.

 ### <ins>Observation Space</ins>
 &#10148; <strong>Default (True State)</strong>